 The final thing you need to be aware of is the noise levels.
-Your neighbors might not appreciate you sawing, hammering, and drilling on a peaceful Sunday afternoon, but they’ll appreciate it a whole lot less in the evening!
+Your neighbors might not appreciate you breaking out a hammer drilling or high-powered type of saw on a peaceful Sunday afternoon.
+But one things for sure, they’ll appreciate it a whole lot less in the evening!

 Remember that just because you go to bed later, doesn’t mean your neighbors or their kids do too.

 In many places, there are laws or guidelines in place about noise levels at night.
 Often, you are required to stop loud noises before a specified time or face fines.